After the fall of Adam and Eve in the Garden of Eden, they had many children.

 All of the first couple’s descendants were infected with the sin they had willfully brought into the world.
 The sin of mankind multiplied as their numbers rose.
 Eventually, God intervened through the life of the one man in all of the earth who was righteous in His sight.
 His name was Noah.
 Through Noah and one of his sons, Shem, God would preserve the “seed of the woman.”
 Just as God promised in the Garden of Eden, one of Noah’s descendants would destroy Satan forever.
 Our world is facing God’s terrible judgement just as it was in the days of Noah.
 Learn how to tell and teach the story of Noah and the Nations and the people you know where you live, work, and play will know how to find the One who can save them now.

-1. Mankind’s depravity grew with their numbers until God decided to destroy most of humanity.
+1. Man’s depravity grew along with their numbers until God decided to destroy most of humanity.

 2. Constrained by His own unconditional covenant in Genesis 3:15, He preserved the seed of the woman through Noah.

-3. God commanded Noah to construct an ark, which would be the instrument of his salvation from the destruction God would bring upon the whole earth.
+3. God commanded Noah to construct an ark, which would be the instrument of his salvation from the destruction He would bring upon the earth.

-4. Prior to Noah’s time, the earth had never experienced rainfall.
+4. It is possible, that prior to Noah’s time, the earth had never experienced rainfall.

 7. It rained for forty days and forty nights.
-All of humanity that remained on the earth died as a result of God’s judgement for their own individual sin, unbelief in His Word.
+Every human and every animal that was outside the ark died as a result of God’s judgement on unrepentant rebellion against Him.

-8. Sealed in the ark for more than a year, when the ark finally settled on dry land Noah’s family exited the ark, made sacrifices, and worshipped God for their salvation.
+8. Sealed in the ark for more than a year, Noah’s family finally exited the ark, made sacrifices, and worshipped God for their salvation.

-10. Quote: “I will remember My covenant, which is between Me and you and every living creature of all flesh; and never again shall the water become a flood to destroy all flesh.”
-NASB
+9. Quote: “I will remember My covenant, which is between Me and you and every living creature of all flesh; and never again shall the water become a flood to destroy all flesh.”

 11. Noah’s descendants did not obey God’s command to spread out.
 All humanity spoke the same language and congregated together in one place.